christian-doucette/spotify-unlocked/README.md

-# README
+# Summary

-#Summary

-Spotify unlocked is a Ruby on Rails created by Christian and James Doucette to provide users with meaningful data and automatic tools to improve their Spotify experience.
-It is currently hosted on heroku [here](https://spotify-unlocked.herokuapp.com/).
+Spotify unlocked is a Ruby on Rails web application created by Christian and James Doucette that integrates with the Spotify API.
+Our goal is to provide users with meaningful data and automatic tools to improve their Spotify experience.
+It is currently hosted on Heroku [here](https://spotify-unlocked.herokuapp.com/).
 You can:
 - Get detailed information about any song, artist or album on Spotify
 - See Spotify user data, including hidden gems, highest energy favorite songs, and more
-- Generate the chords for a song using chord recognition pitch vectors
+- Generate the chords for a song using chord recognition from pitch vectors
 - Get song recommendations based off specific qualities, like high energy

 # Running Locally